Samuel1698/fakeViewport/README.md

 ### ✔ Advantages:
   - **Vintage Point Support** - Display several consoles' cameras in a single view.
-  - **Fully Customizable** - Adjust layout, use Enhanced Encoding.
+  - **Enhanced Encoding** - Native TV Apps are slow to adapt enhanced encoding, but firefox supports it on Linux.
   - **Cost Effective** - Less than $50 **total** as opposed to $100-$200+
   - **4K Streaming** - Some native TV Apps cannot display 4K cameras.
   - **WiFi Compatible** - Viewport requires wired connection.
-  - **No Vendor Lock-in** - AppleTV requiers an AppleID to use.
+  - **No Vendor Lock-in** - AppleTV requires an AppleID to use.
   - **Local & Private** - No cloud dependency; runs entirely on your local network.
-  - **360 Camera Support** - Protect Viewport does not support dewarping 360 camera feeds into separate views.
+  - **360 Camera Support** - Protect Viewport does not support de-warping 360 camera feeds into separate views.

 ### ⚠ Limitations:
   - **Initial Setup Required** – More configuration than plug-and-play alternatives
-  - **Limited Camera Controls** – No native PTZ/zoom controls (unless using a wireless mouse)
   - **Larger Footprint** – Slightly bulkier than some devices (but easily hidden behind a TV/monitor)
+  - **Requires internet access at least once** - If you want to run it locally you must have internet access once when running the script to download the drivers to control the browser.

 ---